flycheck/flycheck/doc/news/flycheck-0.17-released.rst

 Flycheck can now check GNU Makefiles (:issue:`321`) with the new `make-gmake` syntax checker.

-The :flyc:checker:`rust` syntax checker now uses `--no-trans` to check for more than just syntax errors.
+The :flyc-checker:`rust` syntax checker now uses `--no-trans` to check for more than just syntax errors.
 For instance, it will report unused variables now.

-As part of the transition to the new manual, Flycheck now provides a syntax checker for Sphinx documents (:flyc:checker:`rst-sphinx`).
-The :flyc:checker:`rst` syntax checker does not check documents within a Sphinx project anymore, do avoid false positives from Sphinx-specific markup.
+As part of the transition to the new manual, Flycheck now provides a syntax checker for Sphinx documents (:flyc-checker:`rst-sphinx`).
+The :flyc-checker:`rst` syntax checker does not check documents within a Sphinx project anymore, do avoid false positives from Sphinx-specific markup.

 Extending syntax checkers